 Our income dropped last year, and like Downton’s estate-selling aristo, we waited a while to make our adjustments.
 Oh, we didn’t have a houseful of staff (or even a weekly maid) and we hardly live in a landed estate.
 We didn’t have car loans or credit card balances, but we had a bunch of everyday expenses and discretionary spending that people have when they aren’t focused on maximizing their long-term returns.

 We also still have a mortgage payment.
-We still need groceries, insurance, and electricity.
+Our family still needs groceries, insurance, and electricity.
 We still want to put money away for retirement, and education, and a rainy day.

 It’s kinda like the Trampoline Park my daughter and I visit sometime.
 The first time we went, I jumped off the ramp into the foam pit and got my soft landing.
 I didn’t know it was going to take 10 minutes to climb out again.